ppy/osu-wiki/wiki/Help_Centre/en.md

 We will need the results from a trace route for command for the following servers: `cho.ppy.sh`, `osu.ppy.sh` and `m1.ppy.sh`.

-To copy the results of the command, simply click and drag from the bottom of the output all the way to the top so that the information turns white, then right click to instantly copy it to your clipboard.
+To copy the results of the command, simply click and drag from the bottom of the output all the way to the top so that the information turns white, then right-click to instantly copy it to your clipboard.

 #### I received a server-side error when trying to play online!

 **The servers could be having issues.**

-Check the [osu! server status page](https://status.ppy.sh/) to see if there are any ongoing issues with the servers.
+Check the [osu! server status page](https://status.ppy.sh/ "status.pyy.sh") to see if there are any ongoing issues with the servers.

 **This can also happen if you are using a shared internet connection, a proxy, or VPN.**